Musselburgh Athletic F.C.: East of Scotland Football League (2018-2026)

-It would be third time lucky for Burns and the team as Musselburgh won the 2024–25 East of Scotland Premier League.
+It would be third time lucky under Burns as Musselburgh won the 2024–25 East of Scotland Premier League.
 They were crowned champions following a 4-0 away win at Sauchie Juniors in the penultimate game of the season, with all four goals being scored by forward Jordan Smith.

 Musselburgh would go on to complete the East of Scotland double by winning the League Cup.
-They defeated Kirkcaldy & Dysart 2-0 in the final with Jordan Smith scoring both goals.
+They defeated Kirkcaldy & Dysart 2-0 in the final at St. Albans Park, with Jordan Smith scoring both goals.

-In between these two triumphs, the club earned an opportunity at promotion to the Lowland League in a two-legged play-off against West of Scotland Football League champions, Clydebank.
+In between these two successes, the club earned an opportunity at promotion to the Lowland League in a two-legged play-off against West of Scotland Football League champions, Clydebank.
 Musselburgh fell short losing the tie 3-1 on aggregate remaining in the East of Scotland Premier League.

+At the start of the 2025–26 season, it was confirmed there would be at least two automatic promotion places available to the Lowland League.
+The top two teams would gain entry to the newly established Lowland League East following regionalisation of the fifth tier for the 2026-27 season.

+Musselburgh endured a challenging campaign with mixed results, which resulted in the departure of Liam Burns with only a handful of fixtures remaining.
+Assistant manager Wayne Sproule and defender Craig Stevenson were appointed joint managers after they steered the club to an upturn in results.
+Musselburgh went on to secure automatic promotion at Olivebank with a 2nd place finish by defeating newly crowned champions Hill of Beath Hawthorn 1-0, on the final day of the season.

+Lowland Football League East (2026-present)

+Following promotion from the East of Scotland Football League, Musselburgh would play in the fifth tier of Scottish Football for the first time in their history for the 2026–27 season.
+Their first fixture was a home match against former SPFL side Bonnyrigg Rose which they lost 3-0.
+One week later Musselburgh would pick up their first win in the Lowland League East away to Dunipace, 3-1.
+Their first ever goal at this level was scored by player/manager, Craig Stevenson.